jcoliz/yofi/README.md

 # YoFi

-Own your finances.
-Own your data.
+Your own finances.
+Your own data.

 YoFi is an open-source web-based personal finance manager written in C# on ASP<meta/>.NET Core.
 Host it on a cloud service to enable access to your personal finances from any device anywhere anytime, all while maintaining complete control over your data.